Preparing to Migrate TrueNAS CORE to SCALE

 Review any existing WebDAV service authentication settings.
 Take note of all IP addresses, port numbers, URLs and credentials (username and password).

 Remove any existing WebDAV shares.
-Go to Shares > WebDAV and edit any existing configurations.
-Take note of the share name, path, and read only settings, then delete the WebDAV share configuration.
+Go to Shares > WebDAV and use Edit to view any existing configurations.
+Take note of the share name, path, and read only settings.
+Delete the WebDAV share configuration.